Ameba-AIoT/ameba-iot-docs/ameba/en/wifi/adaptivity/src/adaptivity_test.rst

 EDCCA Threshold
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Linux Ameba's EDCCA thresholds are same with FreeRTOS.
-You can refer to 1.2.1.2 for details.
+You can refer to :ref:`edcca_threshold_in_freertos` for details.

 You can get or set EDCCA threshold by below command,